All Products

 Elastic Compute Service:Detach a data disk

-You can detach a data disk from an ECS instance to attach it to another instance or to release it.
-This process helps you migrate data and manage storage resources flexibly.
+Detach a data disk from an ECS instance to migrate it to another instance or release it.

 How it works

-2. Detach the data disk from the instance: This is similar to physically unplugging the USB drive after it has been safely ejected.
-This action severs the connection between the disk and the ECS instance.
+2. Detach the data disk from the instance: Like unplugging the USB drive after ejection.
+This severs the connection between the cloud disk and the ECS instance.

 Procedure